freedomofpress/securedrop/docs/development/xenial_support.rst

     The PAM common-auth customizations include declarations for ``pam_ecryptfs.so`` which prove problematic; commenting out ostensibly resolves.
 More research required.

-Config tests
-    The testinfra config test suite expects Trusty throughout.
-We'll need to update that logic to refer to LSB codename instead, and assert that the target platform is one of either Trusty or Xenial.

 More detailed research notes on evaluating Xenial support can be found in the following GitHub issues: